top of page

 Theoretically, all one would have had to do was pay attention to how we ran things -they claimed responsibility for everything we did- so just keep doing that, right?
 Wrong.

 What the MRC gave us was season-long closures after closure.
 Some closings so they could paint over the interior murals to revamp the neglected and dilapidated building into something it's not; a 'high end, white walls gallery'.
-All in order to attract a classier crowd who can afford venue rental, admission and wall fees, only without the 'high end, white wall gallery artists and buzz'.
-They seriously thought white walls is what makes a gallery high end, and not the art.
-Eventually all of this leads to closing off access to those who can no longer afford it.
+All in order to attract a classier crowd who can afford venue rental, admission and wall fees, only without the 'high end, white wall gallery artists' and buzz.
+Any self respecting artist wouldn't pay to show their art, let alone a prominent one.
+They seriously thought white walls is what makes a gallery high end.
+Eventually all of this leads to closing off access to those who can no longer afford to participate.
 Everything now has a cost in order to offset the fact the new owners are not artists in the slightest.
 It's not about creating an environment where artists do exceptionally well.
 They don't benefit from it.

-We ask in general, did the support team of artists ever deliver on what they said they can do?
+We ask, did the support team of artists ever deliver on what they said they can do?
 Clearly it wasn't with keeping the place open or generating hype.
 We imagine those blank CV's didn't bring in any business, did they?

 We were told by some local rappers who used our free stage that they were going to make our crowds blow up, once that they had control of booking and charging for the stage.
 How did that work out for them after we left?
+Did they waffle on their promises?
 According to their own estimations, this should have relieved all concerns.
 Did it, or were they just making shit up while people who should have known better, foolishly believed them?

 And what about the haunt?
 Did the artists do their part, like they previously claimed they wanted to?